Harris County Institute of Forensic Sciences

 The engineering strategies also reinforce goals for energy efficiency and wellness.
 All of the air-handlers are grouped at the top floor of the building.
 High flume exhaust fans are positioned at the roof, enhancing exhaust fume dispersion.
 The combined positions allow an energy exchange process; this reduces the costly energy consumption for required ventilation amounts to maintain safety, comfort levels and secure equipment temperatures in a laboratory building in the Gulf Coast region.
 All major systems have redundancy included at the N+1 level to allow continued safe operation even if a piece of equipment fails.

-The focus on occupant health and best practices for sustainability are tracking the Institute of Forensic Science toward LEED Silver Certification.
+The focus on occupant health and best practices for sustainability earned the Institute of Forensic Science LEED Silver Certification.
 Among the many sustainable features in the building are natural light and nature views for almost all work spaces; indoor finishes that are low-emitting healthy materials such as no-VOC paints; flexible furniture with adjustable height tables to accommodate active changes in work and study modes; energy efficient HVAC and ventilation systems specifically designed for improved indoor air quality throughout the building; water conservation with low flow fixtures and reduction of irrigation at the native planting areas and use of regional materials.

 Learn more about the Harris County Institute of Forensic Sciences.